SamHennessy/hlive/README.md

 - Use a channel with a single reader to process page events
 - How does it work with grammarly?
 - How does it work with Last Pass?
-- Switch `Page.tree` to a NodeGroup
-- Get rid of the `Page.treeLock` by using a channel
+- Get rid of the `Page.treeLock` by using a channel?

 ### Tests